 THE author of Girl With a Pearl Earring is coming to Henley next week to help launch a new exhibition at the Lady Sew and Sew fabric warehouse in Farm Road

-THE author of Girl With a Pearl Earring is coming to Henley next week to help launch a new exhibition at the Lady Sew and Sew fabric warehouse in Farm Road.
+Girl With a Pearl Earring is coming to Henley next week to help launch a new exhibition at the Lady Sew and Sew fabric warehouse in Farm Road.

 Tracy Chevalier is a long-standing supporter of Fine Cell Work — a charity that works with 29 British prisons, supporting more than 400 prisoners in the production of exquisite quilts, needlepoint and embroidery.